QuartetBaguette/QuartetBaguette/README.md

 ```

 ## 🛠️ Current Projects
-- Building a homelab to try out new things and learn to improve my skilss
+- Building a homelab to try out new things and learn to improve my skills
 - Automating deployment processes with CI/CD tools
 - Learning Infrastructure As Code